wingter562/AI-container-runtime-profiles-dataset/README.md

 New contributors are welcome.
 Please open an issue to discuss your idea before submitting a pull request.
 Follow the code style and ensure tests pass.
 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` if present.

 ## License
-This project is released under the MIT license.
+This project is released under the Apache-2.0 License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgements
 This dataset is part of the DOR project (https://github.com/wingter562/DISTINT_open_data) by Dr. Wentai Wu, Jinan University, with primary contribution by Dr. Shenghai Li, South China University of Technology.